ikswotus/TimeCache/ReadMe.md

   * If one query groups by '60s' and another by '1m', they will be treated as separate queries and not share cache
   * If joins were done in a different order, these are now different queries...

+#### Why would I want it?
+* Minimize the actual number of queries issued to the database (ideally down to just 1)
+* Row data is filtered by the caching server, not the database so it further frees up DB resources.
+* Can still take advantage of caching, so even though we're issuing a more generic query, it should be less impactful than multiple filtered queries.

+#### Why would I NOT want it?
+* Depending on the cardinality of the source data, limiting by a handful of items of interest may significantly cut down on the number of rows retrieved/stored.
+The current implementation of Decomposition simply removes the predicate (A more ideal version may be to use 'IN' and still issue a limited query, so we know all cached rows are actually of interest and can reduce some of the potential bloat).

 -----------------------------
 Solution Overview